DaveL17/Multitool/_to_do_list.md

 ### TODO
 - Consider combining like tools.
-For example, could combine "Device Dictionary" and "Device Directory" with one set of tools and two execute buttons.
+For example, as was done with "Device Dictionary" and "Device Directory".